aeszyman/athletes-of-piety/syllabus.md

 * The Lives of Simeon Stylites, trans.
 Robert Doran (Kalamazoo, Mich.: Cistercian Publications, c1992).
 ISBN: 0879075120
 * Kate L. Turabian, Student’s Guide to Writing College Papers (Chicago; London: The University of Chicago Press, 2010).
 ISBN: 0226816311
 ## Course Materials
 Course materials are available on GitHub.
-To access them, you need to create a free GitHub account.
+You can access them [here](https://github.com/aeszyman/athletes-of-piety).
 ## Weekly Work
 Weekly Work consists of how you prepare to participate actively.
 It involves reading actively and responding critically to that reading in writing.
 ## Reading